Akshay231196/Retail_Sales_Analysis_SQL/README.md

 WHERE category = 'Beauty'
 ```

-5. **Write a SQL query to find all transactions where the total_sale is greater than 1000**:
+**5. Write a SQL query to find all transactions where the total_sale is greater than 1000**:
 ```sql
 SELECT * FROM retail_sales
 WHERE total_sale > 1000
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
+**6. Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:
 ```sql
 select gender,category, sum(transactions_id) as Total_Transaction_Ids
 from retail_sales
 group by gender, category
 ```

-7. **Write a SQL query to calculate the average sale for each month.
+**7. Write a SQL query to calculate the average sale for each month.
 Find out best selling month in each year**:
 ```sql
 with retail_summary as(
 Select extract (year from sale_date) as Selling_year,extract (month from sale_date) as Selling_Month, Round(Avg(total_sale)) as Average_sale , Dense_rank() over( partition by extract (year from sale_date) order by Round(Avg(total_sale)) DESC ) as Dr